aishafarooque/aishafarooque/README.md

 - 👋 Hi, I’m @aishafarooque
 - 👀 I’m interested in software engineering.
-- 🌱 I’m currently learning iOS development and dynamic programming.
+- 🌱 I’m currently learning iOS and backend development.
 - 📫 You can reach me at ashfarooque@gmail.com

 <!---